jaxsonkieran/kreative-media/README.md

 ## Home page Gallery
 * This is a small gallery showcasing the company/photographer's work.
 It is there to provide a taste of what can be done at a sporting event, or other.
-The images are housed on Cloudinary, freeing up some space on the website.
+The images have been converted to WebP files.
 Lazy loading is applied to ensure speed is priority.
-The images are also resized down from their original.
 The gallery is build on flexbox and is fully responsive.
 * Desktop View
 <br>
 <img src="documentation/readme images/gallery-desktop.PNG">